 The mare's role in reproduction is to supply an internal and external environment for the new life, in addition to supplying half of its genetic material.
 Because of this dual role, complex hormonal actions and interactions require near-perfect cooperation from other body systems.
 When adverse conditions affect other systems, the reproductive mechanism may also be affected and may not function properly until the related condition is corrected.
 Even under conditions of apparent good health and care, wide variations in reproductive behavior between mares is the rule rather than the exception.

-Research in two seasons with 35 light mares (Andrews and McKenzie, 1941) showed the following variations in Table 1
+Research in two seasons with 35 light mares (Andrews and McKenzie, 1941) showed the following variations:

 In addition, about 15 percent of the mares showed "split estrus," characterized by an initial heat period of one day or more followed by one or two days of a nonreceptive period, then a subsequent return to heat for one or more days, at which time ovulation occurred.